vTuanpham/Large_dataset_translator/README.md

        "answer_lengths": null
       }
       ```
-      Or you can create a new Config dataclass and replace all instance of BaseConfig :D
+      Or you can create a new config @dataclass and change the self.target_config :D
       * Note: Each example must be a dict
 * ## Here is the list of all available languages: